robin-raymond/zax.io/optional.md

 // ...

+value.value1 = 6
+value.value2 = "bananas"

+// ...

-// the previous data within `valueOptional` is automatically destructed;
+// previous data within `valueOptional` is automatically destructed;
 // `value` is copy constructed again into `valueOptional` reserved space;
 // the optional `valueOptional` now contains valid data valueOptional = value

 // the contents of `valueOptional` are dereferenced and a reference to the
 // underlying type is obtained; the underlying type uses its assignment
-// operator to copy the contents from value valueOptional. = value
+// operator to copy the contents from `value` valueOptional. = value
 ````